-The charging system light should go out after the engine starts.
+The charging system indicator should go out after the engine starts.
 If it comes on brightly with the engine running, the alternator is no longer charging the battery.
 Immediately turn off all electrical accessories: radio, heater, A/C, rear defogger, cruise control, etc. Try not to use other electricallyoperated controls such as the power windows.
 Keep the engine running and take extra care not to stall it.
 Starting the engine will discharge the battery rapidly.
 By eliminating as much of the electrical load as possible, you can drive several miles before the battery is too discharged to keep the engine running.
 Drive to a service station or garage where you can get technical assistance.

-If the check engine light comes on while driving, there is a problem with your engine or its emission control systems.
+If this indicator comes on while driving, there is a problem with your engine or its emission control systems.
 Even though you may feel no difference in your car's performance, it can reduce your fuel economy and cause your car to put out excessive emissions.
 Continued operation may cause serious engine damage.

-If this light comes on, safely pull off the road and turn off the engine.
-Restart the engine and watch the check engine light.
+If this indicator light comes on, safely pull off the road and turn off the engine.
+Restart the engine and watch the indicator light.
 If it stays on, have your car checked by the dealer as soon as possible.
+Drive moderately until the dealer has inspected the problem.
+Avoid fullthrottle acceleration and driving at high speed.

-You should also have the dealer inspect your car if the light comes on frequently, even though it goes off when you do the above procedure.
+You should also have the dealer inspect your car if the indicator light comes on frequently, even though it goes off when you follow the above procedure.

-If you keep driving with the check engine light on, you can damage your car's emission controls and engine.
-Those repairs are not covered by your car's warranties.
+If you keep driving with the malfunction indicator lamp/check engine light on, you can damage your car's emission controls and engine.
+Those repairs may not be covered by your car's warranties.
+If the electric motor will not close the sunroof, do the following: